 If you are looking for a way to send confirmation emails on your WordPress site, you have come to the right place.
-In this article, I will be explaining what confirmation mails are, the different types of confirmation emails, and a few steps to improve email deliverability along with step by step instructions to set up confirmation emails on your WordPress site.
+In this article, I will be explaining what confirmation emails are, the different types of confirmation emails, and a few steps to improve email deliverability along with step-by-step instructions to set up confirmation emails on your WordPress site.

 Now, let’s see what falls in the category of confirmation emails.

 As the name suggests, confirmation emails are those emails that you receive as a confirmation for performing various actions on the target website.
 For example, it can be an order confirmation email for a product you purchased on an eCommerce site, a newsletter subscription confirmation email, or even a welcome mail after you have signed up for a service.

 Confirmation emails also fall in the same category as autoresponders and triggered or automatic emails.
 This is because most of the time it is sent out automatically (part of email marketing automation) as a response to something that the user does on your site without any manual intervention.

 There are a few benefits to sending confirmation emails to your users – it gives them peace of mind and it gives you another avenue to interact with the user.
 You can cross-sell your products, check email validity, or even strike up a conversation with the users to understand what they want.

 This can be good for your business in two ways – first, you can understand what the user really wants and two, your emails are less likely to be categorized as spam or promotional emails by the receiver’s email service provider since they have already interacted with you in the past.

 Now, let’s see how you can send confirmation emails on WordPress using Formidable Forms – a simple yet powerful WordPress form builder plugin.

 In this article, I will show you how you can send confirmation emails on your WordPress site using Formidable Forms.
 Note that the free version of Formidable Forms is enough to send basic confirmation emails on your site.